 Before we descend into an even crazier situation, I wanted to write a post sharing my self care tips, for those who are at home self-isolating or just out of work at the moment due to Coronavirus.
 I regularly practice self care and relaxation for my mental health, so I think it’s something that we should all be doing now in our current situation.
 It’s more important now than ever to look after your own wellbeing and do things that you enjoy and that nurture your mind.
 Even if that is just from the comfort of your own home.
-Learn how to bring happiness to your lockdown.
+Learn how to bring happiness to your lockdown and how to think more positively about the events of the past year.

 Start an activity that allows you to get creative and celebrate what is good in your life.
 Start a scrapbook or a journal, with your thoughts, drawings, doodles and memories.
 You can keep it as simple or as decorative as you like, but if you enjoy crafting, there are lots of scrapbooking materials that you can buy online to make it really unique.
 This is a great blog post on how art benefits your mental health.
 You could even make a travel scrapbook as a family, as a way to get excited for future travel and preserve happy memories.
 It would help you feel more confident that life will return to normal.